luna215/signoz.io/docs/userguide/hostmetrics.md

 ## Overview

 The **Host Metrics dashboard** consists of charts for monitoring instance metrics and is designed as a generic dashboard with a hostname variable.
-It's used to visualize metrics from VMs with the <a href = "https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver" rel="noopener noreferrer nofollow" target="_blank" >hostmetrics receiver</a> configured.
 You can access detailed information on common host metrics such as :

 - CPU Usage
 - Memory Usage